JayMcConnon/DSS-Bot/docs/guide/README.md

 ## Installation

 ::: warning Before you start...
-Make sure you have `MANAGE_SERVERS` permission in the discord server you want to add the bot to
+Make sure you have `MANAGE_GUILD` permission in the discord server you want to add the bot to
 :::